BrainObjects/BrainObjectDocs/10-Related_Projects.md

-## Ressources)
+## Ressources

 Here are some additional pointers to other projects which might be helpful for some of the BrainObjects ideas.
+The goal is not to integrate or reuse those projects directly but rather to learn from some of their  design ideas.

 ### Related and interesting "Swift frameworks"